MaXincs28/Maximilian-Senfter/README.md

 uvicorn app.main:app --reload
 ```

+The API includes CORS settings allowing requests from the
+Next.js dev server at `http://localhost:3000`.

 Environment variable `DATABASE_URL` should point to your PostgreSQL instance.

 ### Quick start in VS Code (Windows example)